apaytuvigallart/apaytuvigallart/README.md

 I'm a Cloud Engineer based in Blanes 🌴, with around 5 years of hands-on experience working in cloud environments—mostly with GCP and AWS.
 I'm currently working as a Python Developer (or Cloud Software Engineer, depending on the day 😄), doing a bit of everything: writing Python code, building the infrastructure, deploying to AWS, and making sure everything runs smoothly.

 I’m passionate about the cloud, love automating stuff, and enjoy getting my hands dirty with both code and infrastructure.
-Right now, most of my coding happens in Python.

 You can find me here:
 - [Linkedin](linkedin.com/in/aleix-paytuvi)